RECRUITMENT - AIRCREW - PILOT OR NAVIGATOR - PILOT TRAINING

 The course is designed to lead the student through all aspects of flight operations, with ten sections to be mastered.
 These include formation, high, low level and night flying.
 The student/instructor ratio is 2:1 during the flying phase.
 In spite of the demanding syllabus, approximately 75% of the students selected graduate.

-Pupil pilots qualify after a period of approximately 2 years and 7 months of training, of which approximately 65 flying hours are spent on side-by-side trainer aircraft and 110 flying hours on the PC-7 Mk II.
-Both pilot and navigator courses are completed at the same time when the Pupil Pilots and Learner Navigators receive their wings at the same time with due pomp and ceremony.
+Pupil pilots qualify after a period of approximately 2 years and 7 months training and more or less 210 flying hours.
+Both pilot and navigator courses are completed at the same time when the pupils receive their wings with due pomp and ceremony.

-On completion of the flying phase, a selection board will be convened to determine in which line function a pilot will be utilised, namely: Combat line, Rotorary Wing line or Transport line (including maritime).
+On completion of the flying phase, a selection board will be convened to determine in which line function a pilot will be utilised, namely: Fighter line, Helicopter line (including maritime) or Transport line (including maritime).

 Criteria used for the allocation of pilots to various line functions: